williamdahlke/BancoRRW/README.md

 # BANCO RRW

 **Software developed in the development course at UFPR in Brazil.
-This project do bank CRUD, registering customers and accounts on the database**
+This project do bank CRUDs, registering customers and accounts on the database**
 **We use the tecnologies below:**

 1. JAVA